HeapVoid/bun-imba-template/README.md

 ```
 **Known issues**:
 - Current version of Bun's watch function do not work well with WSL on Windows.
 Independent of how the watch is initiated: via code or CLI.
 At least on my working computer.
 Please share your results with me.
-- Though Imba files compiles as expected some of the functionality does not work on the frontend.
-For example `self` is undefined when is call in the tag functions.
 - L function does not work.
-- Some errors are not thrown.
-Bun likes silence.

 ## How it works
 I don't usually use `create` methods of different CLI tools to make bootstrap projects, bacause I like to know how things work under the hood.
 So let's dive into details...